hamidgasmi/training.computerscience.algorithms-datastructures/README.md

 <details>
 <summary>Cyclic Sort Pattern</summary>

+- Example of a problem:
-- Example: You are given an unsorted array containing numbers taken from the range 1 to ‘n’.
-The array can have duplicates, which means that some numbers will be missing.
-Find all the missing numbers.
+    - You are given an unsorted array containing numbers taken from the range 1 to ‘n’.
+    - The array can have duplicates: some numbers will be missing.
+    - Find all the missing numbers.
+- Efficient Solution:
+    - We can use the fact that the input array contains numbers in the range of 1 to ‘n’.
+    - To efficiently sort the array, we can place each number in its correct place: placing ‘1’ at index ‘0’, placing ‘2’ at index ‘1’, ...
+    - Once we are done with the sorting, we can iterate the array to find all indices that are missing the correct numbers.
+    - These will be our required numbers.
 - Related problems:
     - Easy:
         - [LC-268.
 Missing Number](https://leetcode.com/problems/missing-number/)